brownplt/pyret-lang/tools/benchmark/README.md

 Before using, ensure phase1 is built.

-Benchmark tool uses [benchmark.js v1.0.0](http://benchmarkjs.com/) to measure Pyret performance.
-To get benchmark, run
+Benchmark tool uses [benchmark.js v1.0.0](http://benchmarkjs.com/) to measure Pyret performance, which in turn also depends on platform.js (and lodash.js, but you need that for Pyret anyway).
+To get platform and benchmark, run

-`npm install benchmark`
+`npm install platform && npm install benchmark`

 To measure the performance of Pyret programs which are in *.arr files, simply run